-A workplace injury can be reported verbally, by completing an injury notification form or by making an entry in the injury register book held by your employer.
-The report of the injury must contain your name and address, the date on which your injury occurred and the nature and cause of your injury.
+A workplace injury can be reported verbally, by completing an injury notification form, or by making an entry in the injury register book held by your employer.
+The report of the injury must contain your name, address, age and occupation, the date and time in which your injury occurred, and the nature and cause of your injury.

 Failure to notify your employer of your injury may result in difficulties pursuing your claim.

-Following any injury, your employer must provide you with details of their workers compensation insurer and provide a compensation claim form when a request is made.
+Following an injury, your employer must provide you with details of their workers’ compensation insurer and provide a compensation claim form when a request is made.
 This form should be completed by you and lodged with your employer.

 If medical treatment is required for your injury, you have the right to consult your own doctor.
-Whilst some employers may insist you consult their “company doctor”, you are under no obligation to do this.
-You should have your doctor complete a SIRA (formerly WorkCover) Certificate of Capacity even if you initially do not require time away from work.
+Whilst some employers may insist you consult their “company doctor”, you’re under no obligation to do this.
+You should have your doctor complete a SIRA (formerly WorkCover) Certificate of Capacity even if you initially don’t require time away from work.
 This certificate should be submitted to your employer along with your claim form.

-Yes a claim for workers compensation should be made within six months of your injury.
-In certain circumstances this can be extended to three years.
-You should not assume you can qualify for any extension.
-If in doubt you should speak to your lawyer immediately.
+Yes, a claim for workers compensation should be made within six months of your injury.
+In certain circumstances, this can be extended to three years.
+You must not assume you can qualify for an extension.
+If in doubt, you should speak to your lawyer immediately.

 What are my employer’s obligations?

-Your employer must notify its workers compensation insurer within 48 hours of your injury if workers compensation is payable or may be payable.
+Your employer must notify its workers’ compensation insurer within 48 hours of your injury if workers compensation is payable or may be payable.
 If you received a “serious injury”, your employer also has to notify SafeWork NSW as an urgent investigation might be required.

-Within seven days of receiving your claim form, your employer must complete their relevant sections on the form and forward it to their insurer with copies of your wage records.
-It must also forward any documents you provide in relation to your claim such as medical certificates or accounts and receipts for medical expenses incurred.
+Within five days of receiving your claim form, your employer must complete their relevant sections on the form and forward it to their insurer with copies of your wage records.
+They must also forward any documents you provide in relation to your claim, such as medical certificates or accounts and receipts for medical expenses incurred.
 If your employer doesn’t report your injury within five days of becoming aware of it, they may be required to pay a “claims excess payment”, which is equal to one week of your weekly compensation payments.

-If you are unable to perform your normal work, following your injury, but are fit to perform selected or suitable duties; your employer is obligated to provide you with those duties if they are available.
+If you’re unable to perform your normal work following your injury but are fit to perform selected or suitable duties, your employer is obligated to provide you with those duties if they’re available.

-During the first six months after you first become incapacitated your employer cannot terminate your employment because of your injury or inability to perform your pre-injury duties.
-If this occurs, your employer will be guilty of an offence and you will be entitled to apply for reinstatement of your employment.
+During the first six months after you first become incapacitated, your employer cannot terminate your employment because of your injury or inability to perform your pre-injury duties.
+If this occurs, your employer will be guilty of an offence and you’ll be entitled to apply for reinstatement of your employment.

 What are the insurer’s obligations?